flotiq/flotiq-docs/docs/panel/content-types.md

 You can add more fields by clicking the `Add property` button, which opens the modal window, where you can define the property name, data type, and it's basic validation.
 It opens the same modal as for editing of the property.

-After saving your CTD Dashboard redirects you on the CTDs list, where you can click on the tile to add Content Objects or click on the cog to edit CTD.
+After saving your CTD, Dashboard redirects you on the CTDs list, where you can click on the tile to list Content Objects or click on the cog to edit CTD.

 ![](images/TypeDefinitionsList.png){: .center .width75 .border}

-As you see, you can no longer click predefined CTDs tile, but you can use the dropdown menu on the top right corner to add more predefined CTDs.
+Predefined CTD tiles are no longer visible.
+You can use the dropdown menu on the top right corner to add more of such types.

 ![](images/TypeDefinitionsAddButton.png){: .center .border}